No makes found.

 Internal or In-Tank Electric Fuel Pumps

 Internal (also called ”in-tank”) fuel pumps are the most common when it comes to modern vehicles.
-They are quite literally submerged in fuel inside the gas tank.
+They are submerged in fuel inside the gas tank.
 Being surrounded in fuel keeps the fuel pump cool, but often makes replacing them a bit of a headache.
 On most vehicles, the only access to the in-tank fuel pump is by removing the fuel tank all together.
 When a fuel pump assembly is mounted inside the gas tank, the pump is always fitted with a “sock” on the bottom of it.
 A fuel pump sock is the first barrier for debris floating around inside the fuel tank.
 It prevents large particles from entering the fuel pump and fuel system.
 Smaller particles are then caught by the main inline fuel filter further down the line.

 External or Inline Electric Fuel Pumps